The best time to seed your lawn in our area is Late August to Early October.

 Q. Can I seed my own lawn ?

-A. Yes, However the seed available for homeowners are not the best,and can be counterproductive.
+A. Yes, However the seed available for homeowners is not the best, and can be counterproductive.
 Don't be fooled by products from well known companies that use crafty marketing and packaging designed to make you believe that the seed is of Premium Quality.
 The seed that we use was developed for our area.
-Also when we seed your lawn,we apply other beneficial materials that are detrimental for the proper growth of your lawn.
+Also when we seed your lawn, we apply other beneficial materials that are detrimental for the proper growth of your lawn.

 Q. The landscaper who mows my lawn can seed my lawn for less.
 Why can't he seed my lawn?